 Kevin focuses on winning trials, arbitrations, and appeals in high-stakes real estate and business disputes in forums across California.

-He won his first trial the day after he was licensed as an attorney in 1998, won his first appeal three years later, and has served as lead trial and appellate counsel in an array of complex real estate and business cases ever since.
-His courtroom experience also allows him to diagnose, shape, and favorably resolve many cases before trial.
+He won his first trial the day after he was licensed as an attorney in 1998, won his first appeal three years later, and has continued that trend for over two decades.
+His courtroom experience allows him to diagnose, shape, and favorably resolve many cases before trial.

-Kevin focuses on disputes over “Money and Dirt” and also publishes a blog by the same name.
-The blog has earned Kevin the distinction of “JD Supra Top Author.”
-(JD Supra 2018 Readers’ Choice Awards.)
+Kevin also focuses on disputes over “Money and Dirt” and publishes a second blog by that name (“JD Supra Top Author” – 2018).

 His clients include real estate investors, developers, REITs, secured lenders, borrowers, and guarantors.
 Disputes often involve broken contracts (purchase/sale, option, lease, development, joint venture), deeds of trust, liens, title issues, escrow issues, deed restrictions, easements, partition, eminent domain, receivership, and foreclosure involving commercial, industrial, and multi-family properties.